 The LCT rate of 33 per cent applies to cars sold or imported into Australia where the value of the car (including accessories) exceeds a GST-exclusive value.
-LCT does not apply to other luxury goods such as yachts, aircraft, jewellery, furs, antiques and paintings and is a relic of past Government policies implemented at time when Australia was a manufacturer of motor vehicles.
+Taxes like the LCT do not apply to other luxury goods such as yachts, aircraft, jewellery, furs, antiques and paintings and is a relic of past Government policies implemented at time when Australia was a manufacturer of motor vehicles.
 LCT is discriminatory, inefficient and is perceived by trading partners as a non-tariff barrier.
 The LCT inhibits renewal of the Australian fleet with safer, fuel efficient and environmentally friendly motor vehicles.